For the purposes of this policy, Barnard College has used the following definitions of terms:

 Residence Life Housing Records Residential Life and Housing

-VII.
+VI.
 Disclosure of Education Records

 Barnard College will disclose information from a student's education records only with the written consent of the student, except that the records may be disclosed without consent when the disclosure is:

 1. To School officials who have a legitimate educational interest in the records.

 - A person employed by the College in an administrative, supervisory, academic, research or support staff position, including health or medical staff.

 - A member of the College's Board of Trustees.